Frequently Asked Questions

 Can I have a VBAC (Vaginal Birth After Cesarean)?

 Most likely.
-Trying for a home VBAC has a high success rate - over 90% - but there are some additional risk during labor, and some people are better candidates for home VBAC than others.
+Trying for a home VBAC has a high success rate - up to 87% - but there are some additional risk during labor, and some people are better candidates for home VBAC than others.
 Cesarean birth or other uterine surgeries leave a scar on the uterus, leaving some of the tissue weaker and slightly more prone to separating during labor.
 This is known as uterine rupture.
 The risk of uterine rupture is 0.2% if you have had one prior c-section, wait at least one year for your uterus to heal before becoming pregnant, have a low transverse incision, and your reason for the c-section does not necessitate another - like breech or failed labor induction.
 Additional c-sections, infections during healing, smoking, and possible anatomical reasons for c-section (ex: contracted pelvis) can increase your risk of uterine rupture.

 We can discuss your prior birth experience and desire for VBAC during a free consultation.
 Unfortunately due to New Jersey midwifery laws, I am only able to offer home VBAC in Pennsylvania.